NEW MOON - Chodesh - Explained!

 these different forms.
 However, considering the 'day' context of these

-in duration would have to be excluded.
+sabbath, being a year in duration, would have to be excluded.

 Those who have taught the common New Moon perspective have tended to